What Do Your Hens’ Eggs Say About Their Health?

 Chickens are a pet that give a return on your investment.
-Not just through a rewarding emotional bond that is experienced between pet and owner (though certainly that too!), but through tangible goods: delicious, nutritious, and gorgeous eggs!
+Not just through a rewarding emotional bond that is experienced between pet and owner (though certainly that too), but through tangible goods: delicious, nutritious, and gorgeous eggs.
+The nutritional makeup of an egg alone is amazing, but you can also analyze your chickens’ eggs to get a glimpse into their overall health.
+What do your hens’ eggs say about their health?
+From laying frequency, egg size, shape, color, and texture — here’s what your daily gathering can tell you about your flock.

-It’s hard to beat the nutritional value of eggs.
-On average, one chicken egg contains just 75 calories, but 5 grams of protein!
+Healthy hens lay healthy eggs, and it’s hard to beat their nutritional value.
+On average, one chicken egg contains just 75 calories, but 5 grams of protein.
 Along with milk, eggs hold the “gold standard” for biological protein value.
 Eggs also contain vitamins and minerals essential to human health.
-And they’re versatile to boot!
-There are so many different ways to enjoy eggs, either on their own or as part of a recipe.
+And they’re versatile too — there are so many different ways to enjoy eggs, either on their own or as part of a recipe.
+When your hens are laying healthy looking eggs on the regular, it means they’re receiving proper nutrition and feel safe in the nesting area of their chicken coop.

 How often do hens lay eggs?
 The answer is a bit more complex than the common notion of “an egg a day,” and many factors are taken into account when determining what is normal egg production for a hen.
 Breed, age, health, and time of year all affect how many eggs chickens lay.